site search by freefind advanced

 Ascribe unto Jehovah glory and strength.

-1. Here the sons of the gods, or Elim, stand for truth Divine,
+1. Here the sons of the gods, or Elim, stand for truth Divine,of which it is manifest that power is predicated.
+A. 402.

 2. Ascribe unto Jehovah the glory due unto his name;